marciomonzon/publish-subscribe-rabbitmq/README.md

 # Publish / Subscribe Application Example
 Event Oriented Arch with ASP.NET and Rabbit MQ.
+I've followed the article in the references section to implement this example.

 ## Stack
 - ASP.NET Core 8;